Introduction

 Combining two or more independent clauses without proper punctuation or conjunction.

+Incorrect: She likes reading she doesn’t have much time.
 Correct: She likes reading, but she doesn’t have much time.

 2. Sentence Fragments

 Incomplete sentences lacking a subject, verb, or complete thought.
+Incorrect: Because I was late.
+Correct: Because I was late, I missed the bus.

 3. Misplaced Modifiers

 Modifiers placed too far from the word they describe, causing confusion.
+Incorrect: The man drove the car with a broken arm.
+Correct: The man with a broken arm drove the car.

 Tips for Mastering Sentence Structure